 - Ask the neighbors in a subdivision or area of like homes if they are experiencing any issues with their foundation.

-If you are interested in a condominium you should contact the management company and the Association president to ask about current concrete concerns.
-Condos are of special concern since the foundation is a common element of all the units involved.
-In terms of future replacement funds, a 4-unit condo receives the same amount that a single family home does.
-Current legislation prohibits the inclusion of anything above 4 units.
-This is likely to change in June 2019, and once it does, there will be additional funds but capped to 25% of the total per additional unit.
-See CFSIC for details.
+If you are interested in a condominium or PUD you should contact the management company and the Association president to ask about current concrete concerns.
+Condos and PUDs are of special concern since the in many of them the foundation is a common element of all the units involved.
+There are specific rules regarding condos and PUDS that you should fully understand before moving forward.
+The most updated information is here.
 Condominiums that have documented concrete failures include: Lydall Woods, Willington Ridge, Laurel Hill, and Ryefield.
 There may be others not yet known or well publicized.

 DISCLAIMER: The information contained on this website has been provided for informational purposes only, and Home Selling Team makes no representations or warranties, express or implied, as to the completeness or accuracy of the facts, presumptions, conclusions, methodology of preparation, or any other matters contained therein.
 By viewing any information contained on this website, all visitors to and viewers of this site expressly understand and agree that any information or materials provided on this site are provided only for the convenience of any such visitors or viewers in making their own examinations and determinations as to whether to engage in any real estate transactions, and, in doing so, visitors and viewers shall rely exclusively on their own evaluations and not on any materials supplied by Home Selling Team.
 Visitors and viewers are also expressly advised to conduct their own independent investigations and inspections of any property in which they might be interested, utilizing such experts as they, in their sole discretion deem to be necessary for an independent assessment of all liability and risk, with respect to any property.
 Visitors and viewers further agree that they shall ultimately rely only upon their own investigations and inquiries with respect to all such liability and risk, including, without limitation, all liability and risk with respect to the presence of crumbling foundations, in, on or around the Property.